-Four New England States Land in Top 10 ‘Most Educated States’ in the US
+Four New England States Named Top 10 ‘Most Educated States’ in the US

 I always thought we New Englanders were smarter than the rest of the world.
 It turns out we are, and not by opinion, either.